Tag Archives: Kawok

 Trecena Video

-You can see the Kawok trecena video here:
+You can see the Kawok Trecena video here:

 1 KawokToday marks the beginning of our rebirth process.
 Kame has transformed us, with Tijax finally cutting away all that was holding us back.
 Now, Kawok is here to soothe us and wash away any debris.